GSG-G9/AlaaShurrab-React-TodoList/README.md

 ### Stretch Goals

-Adding more styling to the page :
+-Adding more styling to the page :
-- put every suggestion in drop down menu allowing the user to create more lists without removing the original adding a database to save the data in casse of crach adding a edit functin so that the user can just change the content of the task in sted of removing it and creating a new one
+- put every suggestion in drop down menu
+- allowing the user to create more lists without removing the original
+- adding a database to save the data in casse of crach
+- adding a edit functin so that the user can just change the content of the task in sted of removing it and creating a new one